MrQuatrelle/nvim/README.md

     git clone https://github.com/mrquatrelle/nvim.git ~/.config/nvim
 ```

-3. Launch neovim: ```nvim```
+3. Launch NeoVim: ```nvim```
     - *A lot* of errors will appear on your screen.
 This is because the config's plugins aren't installed yet.
 That will be done
     on the next step.
 Just "spam" `q` until they all disappear

 4. Run this command to install all the plugins: ```:PackerSync```
     - This will take a little while to do its thing, let it finish.

-5. Quit neovim.
+5. Quit NeoVim.
 Once you relaunch it, all should be working, *hopefully...*

 ## Final tips for newbies

-Repeat after me one last time: *This is a **personal** config!*. lol.
+Repeat after me one last time: *This is a **personal** config!*.
+LOL.
 You should fork it and modify it to your own taste or create your own and check mine out to understand how some simple stuff is set up (my config is relatively very simple).

 Plus, I can guarantee you that I will mod it from time to time...
-Try other stuff out, etc. Just so you don't loose its current state, if you like it, fork it and use your fork (e.g. on step 2 of the installation).
+Try other stuff out, etc. Just so you don't lose its current state, if you like it, fork it and use your fork (e.g. on step 2 of the installation).

 ## Bugs